 - Use a specialist and moisturising nipple cream.
-We recommend Lansinoh which has been endorsed by the La Leche League.

 - It is usual for nipples to be sore, cracked and tender in the first few days as they have not toughened up enough yet.
 If your baby is not latching on properly, she may be chewing your nipples and damaging the soft tissue, hence making them sore and painful.

 - Avoid using soap on your nipples as it may dry them further

 - Try to get some air to your nipples.
 Sleep without anything on top at night (keep a towel underneath if you are leaking).Try using breast shells to help circulate air around the nipples

 - Help your baby to latch on correctly.
 Your health visitor may be able to help If feeding is very painful, try expressing from that breast for a day

 - Use a breast shield if feeding is painful.
 With a shield, the baby sucks through the shield rather than the nipple directly

 - Squeeze out a little milk; rub it on your nipples and allow it to dry naturally.
 This will help as breastmilk contains natural antiseptics

 When the milk 'comes in', usually on the fourth day of breastfeeding when colostrum is replaced by mature breast milk, you may find that your breasts become hard, swollen, sore and uncomfortable.
 This is called engorgement and is caused by excess milk in your breasts.
 You may feel feverish and weepy.

 - Place a warm flannel over your breasts for several minutes before a feed to soften your breasts.